Atlanta-area schools' patchwork mask rules spark confusion among families

 Kathy King, a mother of two fifth-graders, said she's pleased with the mask mandates.
 "At this age, nobody can be vaccinated," she said.

 Angel Touwsma's 5-year-old just started kindergarten.
-"It tugs on my heartstrings and I worry about him getting sick," she said.
+"It tugs on the heartstrings.
+I worry about him getting really sick," she said.

 A CBS News poll found 58% of parents support requiring masks in schools compared to 36% who think they should be optional and 6% who say they should not be allowed.
 A majority were concerned about their children contracting COVID at school, but more than half said schools should not require the vaccine for children who are eligible.